mwarning/meshnet-lab/README.md

 # Mesh Network Lab

-Emulate mobile ad-hoc mesh networks of hundreds of nodes on a computer.
+Emulate mobile ad-hoc mesh networks of hundreds of nodes on a computer with basic wireless behavior.
 The network is realized using Linux network namespaces that are connected via virtual Ethernet interfaces.
 The network is defined in a JSON file.

 Supported is the emulation of different network characteristics like bandwidth, packet loss, latency and others using [traffic control](https://en.wikipedia.org/wiki/Tc_(Linux)).
 Node mobility is supported as well.
 The emulation can run distributed on multiple computers.
 It is lightweight enough to support >200 of nodes on a single desktop computer alone, and >2000 nodes if the amount of traffic is low (e.g. for reactive routing protocols).